Listen to Lemberg parents

 Sylvia holds a degree in early childhood from the University of California.

-She has worked in day programs and summer camps for individuals with intellectual disabilities.
+Anna has worked in day programs and summer camps for individuals with intellectual disabilities.
 She focused her work on children; specializing with Autism Spectrum Disorder.
-She worked as a Martial Arts instructor for adults and children and is a firm believer in preparation and safety awareness.
-Anna also has experience as an operations manager and store department manager.
+She also worked as a Martial Arts instructor for adults and children.
+Anna worked as an operations manager and store department manager for several years before coming to Lemberg.

 Associate Director of ACTRaising Safe Program